-On this WeaponWorld of ours, a so-called “happy childhood” is the rare one during which inescapable traumas and injustices are inflicted at a later date, at random, by surprise and by strangers.
+On this WeaponWorld of ours, a so-called “happy childhood” is the rare one during which inescapable traumas and wrongs are inflicted at a later date, at random, by surprise and by strangers.

-No doubt your tentative childhood investigations were cut short by dismissal, rejection and conformist denunciation.
+No doubt your tentative childhood investigations were cut short by, conformist denunciation, rejection and dismissal.
 According to them, “World peace = crap.
 Treat it as such, if you know what’s good for you.”